syncfusion-content/maui-docs/MAUI/SignaturePad/getting-started.md

 ### DrawCompleted

-This event will be triggered when we completed drawing in the signature pad.
+This event will be triggered when we completed drawing in the SignaturePad.

 {% tabs %}